-Check the top and bottom of the heat sink is free of burrs and the holes are clear.
-The under surface must be smooth to the touch as rough edges and burrs will cut through the insulation sheet and cause an expensive short circuit.
+Check the heat sink is free of burrs and the holes are clear.
+The inner surface must be smooth to the touch as rough edges and burrs will cut through the insulation sheet and cause an expensive short circuit.

-Heat Sink
+Heat Sink Components